Azure/azure-docs-sdk-dotnet/api/overview/azure/service-bus.md

 ### Code Example

-This example creates a Service Bus queue with a maximum size of 1024MB.
+This example creates a Service Bus queue with a maximum size of 1024 MB.

 ```csharp
 // using Microsoft.Azure.Management.ServiceBus.Fluent;